On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Applications to the equations and

 \end{thm}

-\begin{proof} Since all endomorphisms of $A_f$ are defined over $L:=K \cdot \overline{\Q}^\varepsilon$ (by Corollary~\ref{coro:endo-definition}), $\End^0_L(A_g)$ contains $M_r(\Q)$ by Theorem~\ref{thm:main} and Remark~\ref{rem:inclusion}, where $r = \dim(A_f)$.
-Then, over $L$ both varieties are isgenous to $r$-copies of an elliptic curve.
+\begin{proof} Since all endomorphisms of $A_f$ are defined over $L:=K \cdot \overline{\Q}^\varepsilon$ (by Corollary~\ref{coro:endo-definition}), Theorem~\ref{thm:main} jointly with Proposition \ref{prop:decomposition} implies that $\End^0_L( A_g) \simeq M_r(\Q)$, where $r = \dim(A_f) = \dim(A_g)$.
+Then, over $L$ both varieties are isogenous to $r$-copies of an elliptic curve.
 Let us explain in more detail the situation for $A_f$.
-Over $\overline{\Q}$, $\E$ is a building block, but it is not a factor of its splitting over $L$.
-The reason is that by construction, the Galois representation of $A_f$ restricted to $\Gal_K$ is isomorphic either to the direct sum
+The extension $L/K$ is an abelian extension of order $M/2$, a power of $2$.
+Over $\overline{\Q}$, $\E$ is a building block of $A_f$, but it is not a factor of its splitting over $L$ as we now explain.
+By Eichler-Shimura construction,